luiscoco/X509Certificates_sample1/README.md

 **X509CertificateCollection**: A collection that stores multiple X.509 certificates

-## 2. Establishing an SSL/TLS Connection
+## 2. Sample 1: Establishing an SSL/TLS Connection

 A very common use case for **System.Security.Cryptography.X509Certificates** is to establish an **SSL/TLS** connection to a server in a secure manner